Google recrawls your 404s far more than your 410s, and at scale that is real budget.

 |---|---|---|

-301 | There is a genuine equivalent page | Redirect and keep the link equity, never throw it away with a 404 or 410 |
+301 | There is a genuine equivalent page | Redirect and keep the link equity rather than discarding it with a 404 or 410 |

-410 | Permanently gone, no equivalent, and you are certain | Retired content, dead SKUs, hacked spam URLs.
+410 | Permanently gone, no equivalent, and you are certain | Retired content, discontinued SKUs, hacked spam URLs.
 Halves the recrawl rate |

-404 | Gone, but you are unsure or it may return | Google is fine with 404 and keeps a return schedule in case it comes back |
+404 | Gone, but you are unsure or it may return | Engines are fine with 404 and keep a return schedule in case it comes back |

-503 | Temporarily unavailable, not deleted | Maintenance or outage, tells Google to come back, not to deindex |
+503 | Temporarily unavailable, not deleted | Maintenance or an outage, tells the crawler to come back rather than deindex |

 Deploying 410 at scale

+The reason 410 gets skipped is that returning it in bulk takes more effort than a 404, which most platforms serve by default.
 On Apache, a pattern of dead URLs can be sent to 410 with a rewrite rule or a Redirect gone directive.

 Redirect gone /retired-product-page